 • 1984-1989, Statens Håndtverk og Kunstindustriskole, Oslo

-Solo Shows – the last 5 years:
+Solo Shows and projects – the last 5 years:

 • 2019, “Dark Clouds, Troubled Sea”, Hå Gamle Prestegard Art Space, Jæren, Norway